-Furthermore, we have shown that at a fixed latitude, vortex intensification begins earlier and is more rapid as the SST is increased.
-An explanation for this behaviour is offered in terms of the classical axisymmetric paradigm for tropical cyclone spin up.
+increased.
+An explanation for this behaviour is offered in terms of the classical axisymmetric paradigm for tropical cyclone spin-up.
 In brief, an increase in the SST is accompanied by a significant increase in the surface water vapour fluxes and corresponding increases in the low-level moisture and equivalent potential temperature.
-Where boundary layer air is lofted into the vortex above, these increases lead to a larger radial gradient of diabatic heating in the low to middle troposphere and thereby to a stronger diabatically-forced overturning circulation.
-The stronger inflow draws absolute angular momentum surfaces inwards at a higher rate leading to faster spin up.
+Where boundary-layer air is lofted into the vortex above, these increases lead to a larger radial gradient of diabatic heating in the low to middle troposphere and thereby to a stronger diabatically forced overturning circulation.
+The stronger inflow draws absolute angular momentum surfaces inwards at a higher rate, leading to faster spin-up.

-The difference between the radially-integrated vertical mass fluxes in the middle troposphere and at the top of the boundary layer can be used as another indicator of the strength of the inner-core deep convection.
-We showed that, at 20° latitude, this difference increases with increasing SST, an indication that, collectively, deep convection has a progressively greater ability to ventilate the air that is converging in within the boundary layer as the SST is increased.
+The difference between the radially integrated vertical mass fluxes in the middle troposphere and at the top of the boundary layer can be used as another indicator of the strength of the innercore deep convection.
+We showed that, at 20° latitude, this difference increases with increasing SST, an indication that, collectively, deep convection has a progressively greater ability to ventilate the air that is converging in the boundary layer as the SST is increased.

-The foregoing explanations are based on an azimuthallyaveraged perspective, but the flow exhibits significant departures from axial symmetry, especially during the rapid intensification phase.
-The nonaxisymmetric features, which are a prominent feature also of real storms, are discussed briefly, but remain a topic for future studies.
-An extension of the present study to examine the additional effects of vertical shear and mid-tropospheric dry air would appear to be a fruitful avenue for future research.
+The foregoing explanations are based on an azimuthally averaged perspective, but the flow exhibits significant departures from axial symmetry, especially during the rapid intensification phase.
+The non-axisymmetric features, which are a prominent feature of real storms also, are discussed briefly, but remain a topic for future research.

+Extension of the present study to examine the additional effects of vertical shear, mid-tropospheric dry air and ice microphysics would appear to be a fruitful avenue for future research.